4360-senior-experience/cs-connect-documentation/setup-guide.md

 npm run start
 ```

-The production server will be available at [http://localhost:3000](http://localhost:3000) by default.
+The production server will be available at `http://localhost:3000` by default (unless configured otherwise).

 ## Environment Configuration